uclaacm/tla-dev-intern-training-w24/week-3-git/README.md

 # Week 3 - git good at Git <!-- omit in toc -->

 Have you ever used `git`?
 The ubiquitous program that dominates code versioning in industry has a lot more going for it than you might think.
-Below are Leo's notes for a deep dive into the inner-machinations of the utility we use every day.
+Read on for a deep dive into the inner-machinations of the utility we use every day.

 ## Table of Contents <!-- omit in toc -->
 - [Required Software](#required-software)